 13. The Royal Children did not fare well

 Only Marie Antoinette’s eldest daughter would survive to adulthood.
 The fate of future King Louis Charles is unknown.

 He was separated from his sister at the age of 7, and put in the care of poor cobbler in order to turn him into a republican.
 He is presumed to have died at the hands of the revolutionaries due to abuse and poor care, at around 10 years old.

 Marie-Antoinette’s daughter Marie-Therese would grow up to marry her cousin, King Louis XIX of France (during a brief period when the monarchy was restored) but was significantly traumatized and would never have children of her own.
 She died in exile in what was then Austria (today Slovenia) under the protection of her Austrian relatives.

-14. French Revolutionary Calendar
+14. A French Revolutionary Calendar was created

 The French revolution also had its funnier moments.
 One of the proposals of the Revolution, was to try to change time itself.
 A new revolutionary calendar was created with 3 weeks in a month, 10 days in a week, and 10 hours in a day.